ctkelly/rock-paper-scissors-game/README.md

-From The Odin Project -- a simple rock-paper-scissors game, played from the browser console
+From The Odin Project -- a simple rock-paper-scissors game, played from the browser console.

 Assignment